mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 Also, sockjs-tornado uses optimized version of the _tornado.websocket_ protocol handler.
 Some minor changes, but they gave approximately 10% performance boost. _simplejson_ was used as a json encoding library.
 I will try it with _ujson_ later, as current stable ujson was failing sockjs-protocol tests.

-This graph shows number of messages _sent_ by the client:
+This graph shows number of messages _sent_ by the client per second:

 <div id="cpython_s" class="graph"> </div>
 <div id="cpython_slegend" class="graph_legend"> </div>